 Makinohara Roasted Sencha is a green tea from Japan that undergoes additional roasting during finishing, imparting a lovely, lightly toasty character.
 Grown at low altitude around Makinohara in Shizuoka Prefecture, it is made from the Yabukita (やぶきた) cultivar.
-This particular batch is a second flush tea, harvested in May 2018.
+This particular batch is a late first flush tea, harvested in May 2022.
 Like all of our Makinohara Japanese teas, we source it directly from the grower in Shizuoka.

 Japanese green teas, like this Makinohara Roasted Sencha, have a distinct flavour profile which is quite different to many others.
 They are generally steamed in order to stop oxidation of the leaves and keep it as a green tea.
 After steaming, the leaves will be rolled, shaped and dried.
 This processing imparts a particularly grassy, vegetal, savoury and umami flavour.
 The level of savouriness does vary, but teas particularly high in savoury and umami flavours are highly sought after in Japan and tend to command much higher prices.